 By lease agreement effective 1 June 2012, the Company entered into a new mining lease over certain mineral claims in the Fairbanks Mining District of Alaska known as the Alaska Mental Health Trust Property.
-The property will be controlled by the Company through a three year lease agreement and may be extended for two extensions of three years.
+The property is controlled by the Company through a three year lease agreement and may be extended for two extensions of three years.
+In 2013, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 403 acres.
+As a result, the work commitment schedule and annual cash payments have been modified.
 The Company is required to make annual cash payments and exploration expenditures as follows:

-Payments Exploration Expenditures Execution of agreement US\$25,000 (paid) - Years 1-3 US\$2,000 per year US\$25,000 per year Years 4-6 US\$3,000 per year US\$50,000 per year Years 7-9 US\$4,000 per year US\$75,000 per year Total US\$52,000 US\$450,000
+Payments Exploration Expenditures Execution of agreement Year 1 (2013) US\$25,000 (paid) US\$10 per acre per year (paid) - US\$125 per acre per year (incurred) Years 2-3 US\$10 per acre per year US\$125 per acre per year Years 4-6 US\$15 per acre per year US\$235 per acre per year Years 7-9 US\$20 per acre per year US\$355 per acre per year